 North Carolina high school juniors and seniors may be admitted to curriculum courses concurrently through the Career and College Promise program.

 Students are admitted to Montgomery Community College without regard to race, sex, color, creed, age, handicap, religion or national origin.
 Applicants for admission into curriculum programs should complete the following general admission procedures:

 Address correspondence concerning admission to curriculum programs to:

 Montgomery Community College

 1011 Page Street

 Phone: 910-576-6222, Ext.
 220

 All admission procedures should be completed at least four weeks prior to enrollment into a program.
 However, some curriculum programs at MCC have limited enrollment and prospective students are advised to apply early.
 When an enrollment quota for a class/program has been filled or the class/program has a specific prerequisite requirement, the applicant will be placed on an alternate or waiting list and notified by the Admissions Office.
 When all information is received, the academic record will be assessed and the applicant will be notified concerning acceptance and enrollment procedures.
 An applicant applying fewer than four weeks prior to enrollment may be notified to follow admission procedures as a walk-in student during Open Registration.

 Individual degree, diploma, and certificate programs may have additional requirements.
 Please consult the MCC Catalog for more information.

-The Orientation Guide contains information about a variety of student-related topics that all curriculum students should find helpful.
-As always, students are always welcome to call, email, or visit any Student Services staff member to ask for more details or clarification on any topic.
+The Orientation Guide for New Curriculum Students contains information about a variety of student-related topics that all curriculum students should find helpful.
+As always, students are welcome to call, email, or visit any Student Services staff member to ask for more details or clarification on any topic.